Suggested items

 How is MCHCC different from a private practice?

 We are incorporated as a non-profit.
-Our Board (mostly patients) "owns" the Center.
+Our Board (made up of mostly patients) "owns" the Center.

 -